compbiozurich/UZH-BIO392/course-results/2023/Eric Thiele /Genomic data risks & opportunities which includes.md

 However, displaying the phenotype is only one part of what is involved.
 It also involves among other areas, identifying illness development risks, criminology-related investigation possibilities or hereditary backgrounds.

 With the analysis of the genome and the subsequent detection of SNPs and CNVs, there is a good chance that the risk of developing specific diseases may be determined.
+However, advancement in this area may also bring about some changes.
+If one assumes that somebody can predict with a high degree of certainty if someone would develop a specific disease at a given age, the ethical and philosophical question of whether one would want to know this information arises.
+Apart from that, I can envision that there might be changes in the insurance policy field.
+That either leads to different policies or, in the worst case, results in patients being redirected by insurance companies.

 Personally, I am of the opinion that G2P holds great promise for both the broad representation of the phenotype based on nucleotide sequences and the identification of people.